ViktorF/Homepage/README.md

 # Homepage foedinger.ml
-This is the source for my own private Homepag http://foedinger.ml
+This is the source for my own private Homepage http://foedinger.ml